koinzh/PetCare/readme.md

 - `/code`: Contains all the source code.
 - `/docs`: Documentation files for the project.
 - `readme.md`: The xx for installing the project.
+- `License`: The MIT license for the project.

 ## Get Started
 The default branch of this repository is `main`, which contains the latest stable version of the project.